Electric Burn: Those Who Bet Against Elon Musk And Tesla Are Paying A Big Price

 "It's not a happy new year for Tesla short sellers," he says.

 Tesla stock debuted at less than $20 a share in 2010.
 It hit $200 in 2014.
-And now, after strong deliveries in the fourth quarter and the successful launch of a new factory in China, it above $500 — giving the company the highest valuation of any U.S. carmaker ever.
+And now, after strong deliveries in the fourth quarter and the successful launch of a new factory in China, it's above $500 — giving the company the highest valuation of any U.S. carmaker ever.

 Dusaniwsky says that since 2016, Tesla short sellers are down $11.1 billion.